What is nuclear fission?

 Who discovered nuclear fission?

-Over the years preceding the discovery of nuclear fission there has been been numerous contributions from the biggest names in the nuclear industry including Rutherford, Curie and Chadwick.
+Over the years preceding the discovery of nuclear fission there have been numerous contributions from the biggest names in the nuclear industry including Rutherford, Curie and Chadwick.
 However, there has been some controversy over the identification of who actually discovered nuclear fission.

 There is no debate that nuclear fission was first achieved in Berlin in 1938 by a team of scientist lead by German chemist Otto Hahn.
 However, it was with the work of his colleague Fritz Strassman that Hahn found that uranium atoms could be split when bombarded with neutrons but neither could explain how the subatomic particles could make this happen.